nitinsurana/franklin/README.md

 - Nodejs event driven model allows asynchronous IO, which is perfect for powering REST APIs (non computative workload).
 - Fastify is faster than expressjs & hence, it's used in this project.
 - Swagger makes sure the API adheres to a contract and exposes API documentation concisely.

+# Assumptions
+- An order may contain 0 items